FAQ

 • Many medications, such as steroids and blood pressure meds, can reduce saliva, making it easier for plaque to adhere

-• Pregnancy, oral contraceptives, and puberty, which change hormone levels, can cause gum tissue to become more sensitive to bacteria toxins
+• Pregnancy, oral contraceptives, and puberty, which change hormone levels that can cause gum tissue to become more sensitive to bacteria toxins

 • Systemic diseases, such as diabetes, blood cell disorders, HIV/AIDS, and others, increase the chances of periodontal disease